-Recently, Catholic philosopher Edward Feser decided to promote the problematic "existential experience" Modernist thinker Eric Voegelin:
+Catholic philosopher Edward Feser has promoted the problematic "existential experience" Modernist thinker Eric Voegelin:

 "Eric Voegelin (1901-1985) was among the most important thinkers to analyze modernity under the category of heresy, and the specific heresy he regarded as the key to the analysis was Gnosticism.
 The Gnostic heresy is one that has recurred many times in the long history of the Church, under various guises – Marcionism, Manicheanism, Paulicianism, Albigensianism, Catharism, and so on.
 Like Hilaire Belloc, Voegelin regarded Puritanism as a more recent riff on the same basic mindset.
 And he argued that modern ideologies like communism, National Socialism, progressivism, and scientism are all essentially secularized versions of Gnosticism.
 Voegelin’s best-known statement of this thesis appears in The New Science of Politics, though he revisited and expanded upon it in later work."